ePages-de/epages-devportal/_posts/2018/2018-10-30-the-best-tools-to-implement-ux-concepts.md

 With RapidUsertests you can create usability tests and define characteristics for your testers.
 Testers fitting to your target group then test your created tasks at home.
 The result is also a screen capture including voice and mouse movement.
-We then analyze the video files again in Morae Manager.
+We then analyze the video files again in Morae Manager.<br>
 If you like, you can also commission the RapidUsertests team to write your test scenario and tasks and to analyze the recordings.
 This comes in handy if you don't have in-house usability researchers, but still would like to test your product.